Fabric Care 101: How to Wash Every Type of Clothing Material Properly

 7. Storage and Maintenance Between Wears

-8. Common Fabric Care Mistakes That Cause Damage
+8. Common Fabric Care Mistakes

 9. When to Hand Wash vs. Machine Wash vs. Dry Clean

-Knowing the appropriate cleaning method is crucial.
-Hand washing is typically reserved for the most delicate items: lingerie, lace, some silks and cashmeres, heavily embellished garments, or anything whose care label explicitly states "Hand Wash Only."
-It offers the gentlest approach.
-Machine washing is suitable for the majority of everyday garments, including most cottons, linens, synthetics, and durable blends, provided you use the correct water temperature, cycle, and detergent as per the "fabric washing instructions."
-For items that are too large or require specialized care beyond home capabilities, facilities like those found on LaundroMaps offer a range of machine sizes and professional options.
-Dry cleaning is necessary for items labeled "Dry Clean Only."
-This method uses chemical solvents instead of water to clean fabrics and is often required for tailored suits, some formal wear, velvets, certain silks, leather, suede, and garments with complex construction or embellishments that wouldn't withstand washing.
+Hand washing is for the most delicate items: lingerie, lace, some silks and cashmeres, heavily embellished garments, or anything labeled Hand Wash Only.
+Machine washing suits the majority of everyday garments with the correct water temperature, cycle, and detergent.
+For large items, LaundroMaps facilities offer a range of machine sizes.
+Dry cleaning is necessary for items labeled Dry Clean Only, including tailored suits, velvets, certain silks, leather, suede, and garments with complex construction.

 10. Seasonal Fabric Care Adjustments